- GENERAL INFORMATION

 Although images formed by pinholes were known to the ancients, the discovery of lenses in the 15th century made it possible to obtain a bright and clear picture.
 The camera obscura reached its height of popularity in the 18th & 19th centuries, both as an amusement and as a drawing aid for artists.
 Vermeer, Canaletto and Joshua Reynolds are known to have used one.
 During the 19th century, there were hundreds in existence, but with the invention of photography in 1839, camera obscuras slowly disappeared.
 In recent years, there has been a revival of interest.

-Today there are approximately fifty public camera obscuras in the world, five of which are in the United States.
+Today there are approximately fifty public camera obscuras in the world.

 SOME HISTORY...